The best thing about goats…

 (Where to buy.)
 We always keep probiotics on hand because they can help with SO many different issues and for just boosting health.
 We purchase a brand that is designed for horses (because horses have a similar digestive system to goats) and give our goats a lesser dose.

 We’ll give our goats a teaspoon of probiotics when moving them to a different location, bringing in a new goat, during times of stress, when young kids are ready to start transitioning to hay, to does after kidding, or really for any kind of distress.
 You can also add this to your regular goat feeding routine and supplement once a week with probiotics.

 (Where to buy.)
 Baking soda is a good way to help the rumen of the goat function correctly and prevent bloat.
-There’s some debate on whether to offer it free choice in a container or to limit it to a scoop a week in their feeding trough.
-It’s up to you, but read this article from The Prairie Homestead about feeding baking soda to goats to help you decide.
+There’s some debate on whether to offer it free choice — and we only give it if it’s an emergency, not every day.

 Black Oil Sunflower Seeds

 (Where to buy.)
 Black oil sunflower seeds have a surprising amount of protein, as well as lots of fatty acids, trace minerals, and vitamins.
 Plus, goats love ’em!
 We feed each goat about a handful a day.

 (Where to buy.)
 When my goats start to show signs of health issues, or we have extraordinary circumstances that require intervention, we use Fir Meadows Herbs.
 Kat the owner is a great resource for all things herbal!